Swansea fire: Father dies in hospital after son, 3, killed in blaze

 Another child and a woman suffered smoke inhalation.

+"I thought it was part of the air show, and then just heard screaming," she said.

+"After that it's kind of a blur, just black smoke coming out, people running everywhere trying to do something."

-The force said an investigation was being carried out to establish the exact circumstances of the fire, which was contained to one house.
+Police said an investigation was being carried out to establish the exact circumstances of the fire, which was contained to one house.

 Det Insp Carl Price said: "Our thoughts remain with the family, friends and the local community following this tragic incident.